 Sweetness is the defining factor in this offering.
 Right off the first sip is fresh, ripe mandarin orange, with a beautiful medley of stone fruity tones that present when the cup begins to cool.
 The body is silky, coating and incredibly smooth, reminding us of a high-quality jasmine tea.

-ETA November to Continental Terminals in New Jersey.
+Arrived November 28rd, 2022 to Continental Terminals, New Jersey.

 Forward has purchased 85 x 60kg bags of Bumbogo CWS Washed Red Bourbon

 Twenty-five (25) bags of this lot have been booked by Rosso Coffee Roasters in Calgary, Alberta